Burns Night Winter Dinner Celebration

-If not using a chef's ring, place a portion of potato-turnips on the plate, top with sausage mixture and garnish with toasted oatmeal and parsley or chives.
+If not using a chef's ring, place a portion of mashed potatoes-turnips on the plate, top with sausage mixture and garnish with toasted oatmeal and parsley or chives.

-Spoon whiskey gravy in a circle around the edge of the clapshot.
+Spoon whiskey gravy in a circle around the edge of the mashed potatoes-turnips.

 Add a shot of whiskey to the plate.